 North Dakota Sexual Abuse Lawsuits

 North Dakota’s civil statute of limitations (SOL) laws are less victim friendly in providing survivors of childhood sexual abuse an avenue to justice than many other states around the country.
-The state also appears to be heading in the wrong direction as a bill to open a revival window for expired claims, as well as extend the civil SOL, failed in the House Judiciary Committee.
+The state also appears to be heading in the wrong direction as a bill to open a revival window for expired claims, as well as extend the civil SOL, was amended to remove the revival window.
 Civil SOL laws enable lawyers handling sexual abuse claims in North Dakota to file cases against sexual predators, including clergy members, and the Catholic Church.